MarketDAO

 Scalability Guarantees

-- ✅ Unlimited governance token holders: O(1) snapshot using total supply enables 10,000+ participants
+- ✅ Unlimited governance token holders: Lock-based system tested with 10,000+ participants

 - ✅ O(1) election triggering: Constant 280K gas cost regardless of holder count